Last updated on September 22nd, 2023 at 09:23 pm

 The TeeBird is a reliable control driver with straight lines, a consistent fade, and a slightly domed profile that increases airtime, making it a durable and dependable disc for players seeking consistency.

 This driver was my first disc, and I can still remember how terrible I was, regarding my form.
-But using this disc, I could still get around 300 feet despite the handicapp.
+But using this disc, I could still get around 300 feet despite the handicap.
 This disc will offer a trustworthy flight path and is beginner-friendly.
 If you want to learn how to throw flat and anhyzer shots, I highly recommend this fairway driver.

 The Teebird3 – An Evolution of the Teebird

-In terms of its flight path, this disc flies straight and comes with a slight reliable fade towards the end of the flight.
-It also offers versatility in using both the forehand and the backhand and offers enough glide for any player looking to pound it down the fairway.
-This disc is also impressive for giving players control when hitting the tunnel shots, if you play many wooded courses.
+This disc has a straight flight path with a slight fade at the end, suitable for forehand and backhand throws, and provides ample glide for long throws.
+This disc is also impressive for giving players control when hitting the tunnel shots if you play many wooded courses.

 Physically, this disc feels excellent in the hand and will give every player the confidence they need when stepping up to throw.
 This disc also has some predictability in both open and wooded shots.
-It can hold an anhyzer turn while flattening out on end.
+It can hold an anhyzer turn while flattening out on the end.
 You will also see a low glide that makes the disc more predictable in windy conditions.

 What’s the Difference Between the Two?

 Based on my experience, the two discs are both fairway drivers, but I used them for different shots.
 I used the teebird for straight shots that needs a fade towards the end, while the teebird3 is used mainly on flex shots to get a nice “S” flight with minimal fade.
 Likewise, the teebird3 is more stable between the two.